esbiskin/bitcoin-price-prediction-with-python/README.md

 Let's see how to download the latest data of bitcoin prices to use in the project:

 1. Visit <a href="https://finance.yahoo.com/">Yahoo Finance</a> <br>
-2. Type “Bitcoin” in the search bar <br>
+2. Type “bitcoin” in the search bar <br>
 3. Follow the steps below: <br>
 <img align="left" width="585" height="298" src="https://user-images.githubusercontent.com/63544299/109432224-509b6900-7a1b-11eb-8075-43f36d6f9e49.png"><br><br><br><br>
 for Turkish: